 Reduce workout intensity, take additional time to rest, or seek out medical care when necessary.
 Physical therapy and especially Astym Therapy can help keep you healthy and help you exercise better, longer.

-Age does provide you some advantages.
+Age does provide you with some advantages.
 In your years, you’ve gained knowledge and experience.
 Over time, you’ve come to know your body better than anyone else and what works best for you.
 You can feel when you’ve accomplished a good workout, even if that workout didn’t beat your personal records.
 And as long as you feel like you’ve accomplished something in your body, you’re moving toward your goals.